legendsland/legendsland.github.com/project/index.md

 ---

 ### [Reduci.net][reduci]

-The site is just started and has not much contents now.
-But I have plans to build/grow it well.
-I read a amazing post [Blogging like a hacker][blog-hacker] written by Jeklly\'s creator.
-I think the post is neither about cool techlonogies, nor about efficient blogging tools.
-It is all about starting and improving things you love.
-I have my own opinions about blogging and writing and I think it\'s the time to bring those ideas out of brain.
-Jekyll and github is a good start.
-Btw, I hope you like my English posts.
+After a long period of using [Wordpress](http://www.wordpress.com), I found all my needs about blogging are:

+1. version control
+2. automatic publish
+3. full control of style and content

+**Quick** (done) and (full) **Control** are two top persuits of hackers.
+That's where free comes. **Zealous** is the third beautiful thing in their minds.
+Sometimes it is neither about cool techlonogies, nor about efficient tools.
+It is all about starting and improving things I **love**.